 - Big data analytics for studying the nexus between peace and sustainability

-NERPS at Hiroshima University invites applications from academic researchers by December 15, 2022 that propose 2-year research projects, addressing one or a combination of the abovementioned thematic research areas.
+NERPS at Hiroshima University invites applications from academic researchers by the extended deadline of December 31, 2022 that propose 2-year research projects, addressing one or a combination of the abovementioned thematic research areas.
 We are also open to other innovative research projects that address issues at the nexus of peace and sustainability.
 The intent is to award successful applicants by no later than mid-January, 2023, and the cross-appointment period will begin on late January 2023.